GET OUTDOORS. DISCOVER NATURE

 All camps are self-catered on the first day.
-You will need to cook your dinner over a fire.
 You are required to bring along a packed lunch, snacks and an evening meal to cook over a fire for dinner.
 Breakfast is provided the next morning.

 What if it's raining?

 British weather can be unpredictable and we can get all the seasons in one day.
 It's advisable to bring waterproof clothing if you suspect the weather will be wet.
 If it isn't raining, than it isn't training!
-However, in cases of heavy rainfall and wind, camps may be subject to rescheduling or cancellation for safety reasons.
-Scheduling or refunds can be provided, if this is the case.
+However, in cases of severe heavy rainfall and high winds, camps may be subject to rescheduling or cancellation for safety reasons.
+Re-scheduling, gift vouchers or refunds can be provided if this is the case.

 Questions we haven't answered?